 SONIC WAVEFORMS FILES

-Acoustic data were recorded in LIS format.
-Each of the four waveforms consists of 500 samples and is recorded at a sampling rate of 0.1524 m.
-The original data is first loaded on a Sun system using GeoFrame software.
-The waveform data files are then converted into ASCII and finally binary format.
+The original data in DLIS format is first loaded on a Sun system using GeoFrame software.
+The packed waveform data files are then converted into ASCII and finally binary format.

 Each row of the binary file is composed of the entire waveform set recorded at each depth, preceded by the depth.
-In the general case of 4 waveforms with 500 samples per waveform, this corresponds to 1 + 4x500 = 2001 columns.
+In the case of 8 waveforms with 512 samples per waveform, this corresponds to 1 + 4x512 = 4097 columns.
 In this hole, the specifications of the files are:

 All values are stored as ' IEEE floating point numbers' (= 4 bytes).

 Any numerical software or programing language (matlab, python,...) can import the files for further analysis of the waveforms.

 DSI from FMS/DSI/GPIT/NGT (Pass 1, Bottom Hole Assembly at ~ 5011 mbrf)

 1224F-ldip_p1.bin: 5011 - 5126 mbrf